 The easiest and safest way to change a Will is to draw up a completely new Will.
 While you can technically do this yourself, using a professional Will writing service means that your Will has been properly constructed, is basically watertight and will be a clear and definite representation of your wishes.
 It is crucial, however, to ensure that any pre-existing Wills are then destroyed, and that the new Will states quite clearly that it revokes any older Wills or codicils.
 This is to avoid any confusion after you’ve gone.

 So for the sake of a small initial outlay you can ensure that you’ve got peace of mind that all your affairs are in order.
-Plus, once you have made your initial will with Co-op Legal Services, if you need to update it later on, they’ll prepare a fresh will for you to sign incorporating those changes.
+Plus, once you have made your initial Will with Co-op Legal Services, if you need to update it later on, they’ll prepare a new Will for you to sign incorporating those changes.
 Therefore you’ll benefit from getting a new Will even though you may have only paid a small fee to amend it – the costs for updating your Will start from as little as £50 +VAT (£60).
 That’s less than most people spend on a family day out to a theme park.

 To speak to our Will Writing Advisors call 03306069591 or contact us online and we will call you.